vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 let getter = value => value;
 {% endhighlight %}

-Brain damaged eh? :laughing: How cool is that?
+Brain exploded? :laughing: How cool is that?
 All your `function` keyword, parenthesis `()` and braces `{}` are out of the window.
 Let's look at a slightly more complex example.

 {% highlight javascript %}
 // normal ES5